sunkcosts/satellite-data/README.md

 ## Dependencies

 You will need to get a free [mapbox](https://www.mapbox.com/) API key.
-The script expects there is a `data` directory in the root folder, and a raw text `token` file containing the mapbox API key.
+The script expects there is a raw text `token` file containing the mapbox API key in the root directory.

 ## Usage